hannahilea/hannahilea.github.io/blog/counting-flute-notes/src.md

     2. I didn't break trills into their constituent runs of notes.[^tremolo] This final count is therefore a lower bound on the number of flute notes played.</small></p>

-If you look at each composition's average NPM metric, you'll see one stand-out: the Kuhlau.
+If you look at each composition's average NPM, you'll see one stand-out: the Kuhlau.
 What's going on?
 Did we miscount?
-438 NPM seems ridiculous!
+438 notes per minute seems ridiculous!
 Let's look at a snippet of the score:

 ![Screenshot of an excerpt of the Kuhlau piece, dense with musical notes.](./assets/kuhlau-excerpt.png){width="300" height="auto" style="border:solid,1px"}